zachlemberg/Scraping/README.md

 Scraping
 ======

-python script for grabbing stock names and prices python script for grabbing movie times for vancouver,WA
+python script for grabbing useful information on internet so far....

-                  webscraps from finance.yahoo.com
-                  webscraps from fandango.com

-so far....

 Stock